1) Introduction to Advantages and Disadvantages of 3PL in ECommerce Shipping

-However, if you’re tied up with 5 courier partners, each may be assigned anywhere between 20 to 50 orders per day, depending on their serviceability.
-You’ll be entirely dependent on customers and the courier partners to inform you of any delivery exceptions.
+However, if you’re tied up with five courier partners, each may be assigned anywhere between 20 to 50 orders per day, depending on their serviceability.
+You’ll depend entirely on customers and courier partners to inform you of delivery exceptions.

 4.3) Independent Communications

 Each carrier has to be reached out to separately in case of any issues with an order.
-While the speed of communication may now be unhindered by a middleman, it is an inconvenient and time-consuming process to reach out to each carrier independently to deal with individual order issues.
-Without making use of API integrations to reach out to each carrier.
+While the speed of communication may now be unhindered by a middleman, 3PLs do not always enquire about individual orders.
+It is inconvenient and time-consuming for retailers to deal with individual order issues to reach out to each carrier.